Natural Gas Services Group, Inc. Announces Upcoming Earnings Call and Full Year and Fourth Quarter 2022 Earnings

-Midland, Texas, March 31, 2023 (GLOBE NEWSWIRE) -- Natural Gas Services Group, Inc. NGS (the "Company" or "NGS"), a leading provider of gas compression equipment and services to the energy industry, announces it's upcoming Earnings Call and its financial results for the three months and full year ended December 31, 2022.
+/EIN News/ -- Midland, Texas, March 31, 2023 (GLOBE NEWSWIRE) -- Natural Gas Services Group, Inc. (NYSE:NGS) (the "Company" or "NGS"), a leading provider of gas compression equipment and services to the energy industry, announces it's upcoming Earnings Call and its financial results for the three months and full year ended December 31, 2022.
 The Earnings call will be hosted on Monday, April 3, 2023 at 9:00 a.m.
 (CST), 10:00 a.m.
 (EST).

 To participate in the call, participants should access the webcast on www.ngsgi.com under the Investor Relations section.
 To connect telephonically, call (800) 715-9871 using conference ID 5410343 approximately five minutes prior to the start of the call.
 Following the conclusion of the conference call, a recording of the call will be available on the Company’s website.